Kangnahyun23/AWS-Internship-Report/content/6-Self-evaluation/_index.md

 ### Needs Improvement

-* Strengthen discipline and strictly comply with the rules and regulations of the company or any organization
+* Continue to enhance discipline and strictly adhere to professional work processes.
-* Improve problem-solving thinking
+* Practice problem-solving thinking more systematically.
-* Enhance communication skills in both daily interactions and professional contexts, including handling situations effectively
+* Improve communication skills to present ideas more coherently and persuasively.